Kava-Labs/kava/docs/setup.md

     kvd init --name <your-name> --chain-id kava-test-2

+Enter a new password for your validator key.
 This will generate config and keys in `$HOME/.kvd` and `$HOME/.kvcli`.
-The default password is 'password'.

 > Note: Make sure `GOBIN` is set and added to your path if you want to be able to run installed go programs from any folder.

-Copy the testnet genesis file (from https://raw.githubusercontent.com/Kava-Labs/kava/master/testnets/kava-test-2/genesis.json) into `$HOME/.kvd/config/`, replacing the existing one.
+Copy the testnet genesis file into `$HOME/.kvd/config/` and `$HOME/.kvcli/config/`, replacing the existing one:

+    curl https://raw.githubusercontent.com/Kava-Labs/kava/master/testnets/kava-test-2/genesis.json > tee $HOME/.kvd/config/ $HOME/.kvcli/config/

-Add the kava node address, `5c2bc5a95b014e4b2897791565398ee6bfd0a04a@validator.connector.kava.io:26656`, to `seeds` in `$HOME/.kvd/config/config.toml`
+Add the kava node to the list of seed nodes in the config:

+    sed -i '' 's/seeds = ""/seeds = "5c2bc5a95b014e4b2897791565398ee6bfd0a04a@validator.connector.kava.io:26656"/g' $HOME/.kvd/config/config.toml

 Start your full node